DarkCard1nal/STP_cw2/README.md

 _Created for the course "Stack of programming technologies" V. N. Karazin Kharkiv National University_

-Ruby 3.3.5 module ArrayAverageValue and class ShoppingCart.
+Ruby 3.3.5 demonstration of replacing numbers in a file and url requests through parallel threads.

 ---